colm-2025-pragmatics-llms/website/content/_index.md

           <h4 style="font-size:1.2rem; text-left; font-weight:400;">
           <span style="font-size:1.6rem; text-left; font-weight:600;">
           Humans are pragmatic language users</span><br/>
-          We produce language based on our understanding of how context contributes to meaning and deliberate on the choice of utterances that helps us collaborate and engage in social interactions.
+          We produce language based on our understanding of how context contributes to meaning and deliberate on the choice of utterances and interpretations that helps us collaborate and engage in social interactions.
           While recent large language models (LLMs) have shown impressive performance on a variety of language-related tasks, could these models be considered as true pragmatic language users?
           <br/>
           <br/>